Skip to main content

 oat-latte's model

+oat-latte takes a different approach.
+The UI is a tree of components.
 Layout containers own their children, pass constraints down, and allocate regions.
 Widgets are self-contained: they own their state, handle their own key events, and paint themselves.
 You wire them together with callbacks rather than routing messages through a central update function.

 This makes it straightforward to build structured UIs — forms, dashboards, list-detail views — without writing layout arithmetic by hand.
 The trade-off is that you are further from the raw terminal than you would be with Bubble Tea.